Wood Boring Insects Identification

-Wood boring insects are most certainly a concern causing significant damage to your timbers before you can even notice them.
+Wood boring insects are most certainly a concern causing significant damage to your timbers before you can even notice them, which is why wood boring insect identification can be beneficial.
 There are many different types of wood boring insects used in our identification; below, you will find more information on some of the most common insects:

 Treatment for House Longhorn Beetle is more complicated as it normally means complete replacement of the infested timber as they are usually beyond repair.

 The Death Watch Beetle (Xestobium Rufovillosum) is an indigenous British Insect that infects large hardwood timbers such as oak, ash and also horse chestnut.
 This Beetle is also attracted to timbers which have suffered some kind of fungal decay such as Wet Rot (Coniophora Puteana).

 The Death Watch Beetle can be quite hard to both detect and treat as the larvae can live in the timber for up to 13 years boring holes of 2 to 3mm in the timbers.

 Wood Boring Weevils can be found in hardwoods, plywoods and softwoods all of which have had past or current fungal activity.
 The flight holes are generally irregularly oval to slit-shaped with jagged edges.
 Tunnels formed by the larvae and adults are circular about 1/16” in diameter generally straight and run along the grain of the wood near to the surface.
 The Wood Boring Weevils feed on damp and decaying wood but will also continue to eat dry wood that has previously been attacked by fungus.